PringlesGang/SG0-StyledHorribleFix/README.md

 > These subtitles are best played with [mpv](https://mpv.io)!

 ## Downloading the release
 Download the latest release under the [**Releases**](https://github.com/PringlesGang/SG0-StyledHorribleFix/releases) section.
-This zip file will include three folders:
+This zip file will include four folders:
+- `anime` is empty, and will have to have the anime's video files copied into
 - `fonts` contains all fonts used in the project
 - `full` contains the full subtitles, intended for Japanese audio
 - `ss` contains the signs+songs subtitles, intended for English audio